-Ah, did I forget to mention this!
+Ah, did I forget to mention this?

-On my last day, my dear friend Timmy took me to Maryland mall, another time to “enjoy the life of my head.”
+On my last day, my dear friend Timmy took me to Maryland Mall another time to “enjoy the life of my head.”
 I had loads of fun, a moment of reflection with my friend, we took pictures and saw each other off.

 Mind you, when I was there in June, I couldn’t go anywhere alone, but this time, I was already a pro, a Lagos girl.

-Before I withdraw my fingers from making meaningful sentences on the keyboard, I will like to share a few pieces of advice with you because Lagos is a place for everyone but a place to be vigilant as well.
+Before I withdraw my fingers from making meaningful sentences on the keyboard, I would like to share a few pieces of advice with you because Lagos is a place for everyone but a place to be vigilant as well.

-TIPS TO ENJOYING THE LAGOS LIFE
+TIPS TO ENJOYING LIFE IN LAGOS

 - Always remember to collect your balance before the driver moves.

-- While in transit, especially during traffic, DO NOT USE YOUR PHONE, it can be snatched away.
+- While in transit, especially during traffic, DO NOT USE YOUR PHONE; it can be snatched away.

 - You will be given torn money at night when you buy “Suya,” most notably.
-Spend it at night too 😅, no dulling, I say.
+Spend it at night, too 😅, no dulling, I say.

 - Be SMART.
 You can’t afford to be dull.

 Are you thinking of what city to add to your travel bucket list in 2020?
 My advice: add Lagos to it.